 The park hosts events such as RiverFest, Kansas City’s annual Independence Day Celebration.
 Berkley Riverfront Park is a vibrant connection between Kansas City and its most significant natural asset: the Missouri River.

 The park is located at E. Front Street and Riverfront Road in Kansas City, Missouri.

-The site is adjacent to approximately 100 acres of developable land controlled by the Port Authority.
+The site is adjacent to approximately 100 acres of developable land controlled by Port KC.
 Future tenants will have easy access to the beautiful park with sweeping views of the downtown Kansas City skyline, the iconic Kit Bond Bridge and the Missouri River.